stride3d/stride-website/posts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 You can import some 3D models from the Unity store into Stride.
 However, scripts will need modification since the two engines differ.

-These are the [Scripting differences](https://doc.stride3d.net/latest/en/manual/stride-for-unity-developers/index.html#event-functions-start-update-execute-etc) simply:
+These are the basic [Scripting Differences](https://doc.stride3d.net/latest/en/manual/stride-for-unity-developers/index.html#event-functions-start-update-execute-etc):
-- `StartupScript` is a MonoBehaviour without the Update method that's not run every frame
+- `StartupScript` is a MonoBehaviour without the Update method
-- `SyncScript` is a MonoBehaviour that runs every frame
+- `SyncScript` is a MonoBehaviour with an Update method that runs every frame
-- `AsyncScript` is unique and run per-frame asynchronously
+- `AsyncScript` is unique and runs asynchronously

 ## Screen Capture